 lead-glaze; interior, foot

 high-temperature colours; decoration; manganese and copper-green

-earthenware: the interior and foot are lead-glazed yellowish-brown, the rest of the original fabric is tin-glazed off-white; painted in manganese and copper-green.
+pale buff earthenware, the interior and foot is lead-glazed yellowish-brown, the rest is tin-glazed greyish-white; painted in manganese and copper-green.

 bequeathed; 1950; Reitlinger, Henry Scipio